bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ipv4_with_prefixlen

-`ipv4_with_prefixlen` specifies that the field value must be a valid IPv4 address with prefix.
+`ipv4_with_prefixlen` specifies that the field value must be a valid IPv4 address with prefix length—for example, "192.168.5.21/16".
 If the field value isn't a valid IPv4 address with prefix length, an error message will be generated.

 ::: info string.ipv4_with_prefixlen example